Kelvur/simple-nginx-proxy/README.md

 ### Add a Record to `hosts`

-If you don't want to test this configuration without going to the DNS Server to point to the choosed domain name, you can add a new line to the dile `host`.
+If you don't want to test this configuration without going to the DNS Server to point to the choosed domain name, you can add a new line to the file `host`.
 Example:

 ```bash
 cd /etc